rmoscoe/odyssey/README.md

 ## AI Prompt Example

-Below is the prompt provided to Google PaLM2 to generate an adventure.
+Below is the prompt provided to Google Gemini to generate an adventure.
 The prompt always includes certain text but is also dynamically constructed based on user input.
 This prompt is an example of a zero-shot prompt, meaning it does not provide an example of an adventure for the AI to replicate, relying instead on instructions and context.
+However, it also exemplifies a few-shot prompt, because it provides examples of clues that are related to settings or encounters.
 The instructions take the form of a task input ("Write an adventure...").

 The context for this prompt includes detailed instructions about how to format the response ("Respond in JSON using the following format..."), as well as contextual information ("The following is a description of {game}, a homebrew roleplaying game..." and "Each encounter is a trap, enemies, a puzzle... or some other obstacle.").

-Not shown in the prompt itself are the parameters passed to PaLM2 to control how the model generates a response.
+Not shown in the prompt itself are the parameters passed to Gemini to control how the model generates a response.
 In early tests, generated adventures tended to be almost identical, whith only slight variations.
 To make Odyssey more "creative," I ramped up the randomness by significantly increasing the temperate, top-k, and top-p values.
 The nature of roleplaying games means that adventures should contain some (**pretend**) violence and could contain (pretend) sexual content.
 Players are generally at least 12 years old, with the vast majority being adults or teenagers.
-Therefore, I also adjusted the safety settings to allow for violence and modest sexual content but prohibit derogatory, toxic, medical, or dangerous content.
+Therefore, I also adjusted the safety settings to allow for violence and modest sexual content but prohibit dangerous content, harassment, and hate speech.

 ```python
     prompt = f"""Write an adventure for the {game} roleplaying game, """